 The pier offers a number of benches for anglers and trash cans are located along the pier for convenience.

 The pier has a tackle shop for bait and rigs, and newcomers can even rent a rod and reel for the day for a small fee to enjoy the thrill of pier fishing without purchasing the extra equipment.
 Drinks and snacks are also available for anglers who are in it for the long haul, and who need a little refreshment in between casts.

 Tips and Tricks for Visiting Jennette's Pier

-- Ever dream of a quiet beach wedding a hundred feet above the ocean?
-Or perhaps an educational birthday party that revolves around pier fishing?
-Jennette's Pier is available to rent for special occasions such as birthday parties, weddings or receptions, or even business excursions.
-For an event that is truly spectacular, contact the pier regarding their special packages for birthdays, weddings, and all of life's special celebrations.
+Ever dream of a quiet beach wedding a hundred feet above the ocean?
+Jennette's Pier is available to rent for special occasions such as weddings and receptions, or even business excursions.
+For an event that is truly spectacular, contact the pier regarding their special packages.

 Jennette's Pier Transformation